Frequently Asked Questions

 Why have you chosen this site?

 The site has been chosen as it lies outside of any statutory ecological and landscape designations.
-Importantly it has a viable grid connection which can be achieved via the existing 110kV transmission overhead lines, which cross the site, which negates the need for an approximate 9km grid connection as proposed in the preliminary plans.
+Importantly it has a viable grid connection which can be achieved via the existing 110kV transmission overhead lines, which cross the site, which negates the need for an approximate 9km grid connection.

 How much electricity would the solar farm produce?